Citi® / AAdvantage® Platinum Select® World Elite Mastercard® review

-As a middle-tier card, the Citi / AAdvantage Platinum Select World Elite Mastercard has a less robust rewards program than its sibling, the Citi / AAdvantage Executive World Elite Mastercard (no longer available through our site).
-But its significantly lower annual fee (waived for the first year) and substantial welcome bonus make it a great pick for those who aren’t constantly flying but are looking to diversify their loyalty portfolio.
+As a middle-tier card, the Citi / AAdvantage Platinum Select World Elite Mastercard has a less robust rewards program than its sibling, the Citi® / AAdvantage® Executive World Elite Mastercard® (no longer available through our site).
+But its significantly lower annual fee of $99 (waived for the first 12 months) and substantial welcome bonus make it a great pick for those who aren’t constantly flying but are looking to diversify their loyalty portfolio.

 Here are the details:

 If you do most of your flying on American Airlines, the Platinum Select World Elite card should be in your wallet.
-You’ll get great deals with reduced mileage awards and double rewards on paid flights for being a frequent flyer with the airline.
+You’ll get great deals with reduced mileage awards and 2 AAdvantage® miles for every $1 spent on eligible American Airlines purchases.
 But if you value travel flexibility over free checked luggage, there are travel rewards cards available that can allow you to use rewards any way you like.

-With a variable APR of 17.99% – 25.99%, this card offers a 50,000 AAdvantage mile sign-up bonus when you spend $2,500 in the first three months.
-Extra perks include a free checked bag with domestic flights, priority boarding and Citibank card benefits like price and travel protections and presale access to live events.
-You can even get back 10% of your redeemed miles each year and earn a $125 American Airlines flight discount each year after spending $20,000 and renewing your card.
+With a variable APR of 15.99% – 24.99%, this card offers a 50,000 AAdvantage mile sign-up bonus when you spend $2,500 in the first three months of account opening.
+Extra perks include a free checked bag with domestic flights, preferred boarding and a 25% savings on inflight food, beverages and Wi-Fi purchased with your card on American Airlines flights.
+You can even earn a $125 American Airlines flight discount each year after spending $20,000 and renewing your card.

 One of the coolest perks of this card is that you’ll receive access to the American Airlines reduced mileage awards program.
 With the MileSAAver discount, you’ll receive up to a 7,500-mile, round-trip discount for flights over 500 miles.